Digital Webinar Dates - Lincolnshire Care Association

 4 years since it was set up, join us to hear what the programme has achieved (nearly 80% of CQC registered care organisations are now using a Digital Social Care Record!)!
 Also hear about what's next for the digitising social care programme.

-With Windows 10 reaching end of life in October 2025, now is the time to ensure your organisation is ready for a smooth and secure transition to Windows 11.
+With Windows 10 has reached the end of life in October 2025, now is the time to ensure your organisation is ready for a smooth and secure transition to Windows 11.

 What Microsoft means by end of life and how it affects your systems